Decarbonization: Policies and Practices for Countries and Companies

 - Decarbonization in practice: Taking the example of one country, Paraguay, and two economic sectors, mining and petroleum, we will look at current practices, challenges, and opportunities when it comes to decarbonization.

-This workshop will be offered in a virtual format via Zoom.
-It will feature a mixture of lecture, discussion, and audio/visual materials.
+Learning modalities: This workshop will be offered in a virtual format via Zoom.
+It will feature of mix of lectures, discussion, and audio/visual materials.
 Guest speakers will share their practical knowledge and experience as well.

-Please note that all workshops are taught in English.
+Please note that all courses are taught in English.
 Proficiency in written and spoken English is required.